ktrnka/mlops_example_cortex/README.md

 * Hosting the web service
 * Pull request / review concepts, like reviewing a model build, reviewing service changes, and basic testing for the service

 This repo uses Cortex for deployment to AWS.
-Cortex makes it easy to handle very high request throughput and keep costs down.
-It does that by serving models frmo a Kubernetes cluster and scaling up and down as needed, even supporting spot instances.
+Cortex makes it easy to handle high request throughput and keep costs down.
+It does that by serving models from a Kubernetes cluster and scaling up and down as needed.

 # TO DO
+- The model file is packaged with the code for deployment and Cortex doesn't like that.
+We should use the DVC Python module to load on start from S3.
-- Switch from Cortex to DVC to access the model file
+- Create Github Actions to auto-deploy to Cortex.
-- Organize the infrastructure code better.
-Right now there's some in serving and some in infrastructure
-- Update the github actions to work with Cortex
 - Figure out how to wait for the deployment to finish to test it.
 It looks like the `cortex get` output will say "live" when it's ready, but I haven't found a version that waits for it
 - Run a unit test against the predict function
+- Organize the infrastructure code better?
+Right now there's some in serving and some in infrastructure.

 ## Stretch goals
 - Try switching to huggingface transformers